Title

 Protective Equipment for Bulk Storage Facilities

 Additional protective equipment is required for bulk storage of anhydrous ammonia.
-A rain suit and two canister-type gas masks are required by law in the North Dakota Century Code (Figure 1).
+A rain suit and two canister-type gas masks are required by law in the North Dakota Century Code.
 They will protect you only in areas of low ammonia concentrations.
 A cartridge-type respirator is not approved for use at a bulk storage facility.

 Call the local fire department if a major leak occurs.
 The fire department has self-contained breathing apparatus (SCBA) and protective suits.
 SCBA units supply air to breath, rather than just filtering available air.
 The protective suits are sealed to keep anhydrous ammonia out.

-A water reservoir of at least 150 gallons of clean water must be available at a bulk facility, which would enable a person to submerge in water should he or she be exposed to anhydrous ammonia.
+A water reservoir of at least 150 gallons of clean water must be available at a bulk facility, which would enable a person to submerge in water should they be exposed to anhydrous ammonia.
 A minimum 150-gallon stock water tank will meet this requirement.

 Keep the informative decals on the equipment up to date.
 The decals indicate what each system component does and identifies the first aid water, other protective equipment and protective procedures.